Open NowMixed2026-2027

 Who Can Apply

-Only ECEC services currently approved for and receiving the Child Care Subsidy under Family Assistance Law, including long day care, family day care, in-home care, centre-based day care and outside school hours care services, are eligible and can apply for their employees.
-Eligible employees must be Australian citizens, permanent residents, or hold a valid work visa including a student visa allowing employment in the ECEC sector; be a contact worker or non-contact worker as defined; and be full-time, part-time, or casual employees who have worked more than 40 hours overall in the preceding three months with the service.
-Providers must not be stand-alone kindergarten or pre-school services not approved for and receiving CCS, individuals, organisations listed on the National Redress Scheme website, entities with outstanding invoices for previous Paid Practicum or Professional Development grant funding, or entities already receiving the maximum amount of funding for the same employee and period from the Commonwealth or a state or territory government.
+Only ECEC services currently approved for and receiving the Child Care Subsidy (CCS) under Family Assistance Law, including long day care, family day care, in-home care, centre-based day care and outside school hours care services, are eligible and can apply for their employees.
+To be eligible, the employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector; be a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children; and be a full-time, part-time, or casual employee who has worked more than 40 hours overall in the preceding three months with that service.
+The provider must not be a stand-alone kindergarten or pre-school service not approved for and receiving CCS, an individual, an organisation included on the National Redress Scheme’s website, an entity with outstanding invoices for previous Paid Practicum or Professional Development grant funding, or an entity already receiving the maximum amount of funding of 8 weeks for the same ECEC employee for the same period from the Commonwealth or a state or territory government.

 What's Funded